How Many People Have Died on Mount Jefferson? 5 Hiking Deaths on Record

-Mount Jefferson appears in 6 documented incidents in this database — 1 survived and 5 fatal.
-The causes that recur most here are medical, hypothermia, lost.
+As of 2026, 5 people have died hiking Mount Jefferson in the documented record — out of 7 incidents in this database, 2 of which were survived.
+This counts hiking and backcountry incidents only — widely-cited mountain death tolls that include railway, auto-road, and aviation accidents run higher.
+The causes that recur most here are medical, hypothermia, fall.
 Higher counts partly reflect how heavily a peak is hiked, not just how dangerous it is — it’s hiked safely far more often than not, but it rewards real preparation.

 Most common causes on Mount Jefferson